mrkale/NodeMCU-WifiDoubleSwitch/README.md

 processing.lua
 ==
 The script processes HTTP requests, executes commands from them, and creates HTTP responses including HTTP headers as well as it updates cached HTML templates with current state of pins and corresponding rendering.
+At sending HTML pages the script uses callback function if running in framework major version 1 and on, but uses multiple send commands if running in previous major versions of the framework.

 tmpl_twoswitch_full.html
 ==